zde-uzh/proto4diged-handbook/docs/index.en.md

 ### Scope

-The handbook supports researchers and projects from the humanities in the creation of digital scientific editions (DSE) throughout their entire duration, i.e. from the planning phase to long-term preservation.
-Its focus on text editions is based on our experience in the Proto4DigEd project.
+The handbook supports researchers and projects from the humanities in the creation of digital scholarly editions (DSE) throughout their entire duration, i.e. from the planning phase to long-term preservation.
+It brings together findings on digital editing made in a German-speaking research environment; although the handbook is written in English and German, it therefore often refers to German-language external resources.
+We are happy to include further insights and resources from non-German-speaking contexts: Suggestions can be addressed directly to the authors (see [_Contact_](Impressum\impressum.en.md)).

+The handbook owes its specific knowledge of digital text editions to our experience in the Proto4DigEd project.

 !!! note "Creation of the showcase edition"
     [Proto4DigEd](https://www.zde.uzh.ch/de/projects/proto4diged.html){:target="\_blank"} is an Open Research Data project, supported by swissuniversities, 2023-2024, under the direction of [Prof. Dr Ursula Bähler](https://www.rose.uzh.ch/de/seminar/personen/baehler.html){:target="\_blank"}.
 Representatives from the fields of literature and history, digital humanities and librarianship tested and evaluated editing workflows using a partial corpus of the correspondence of the French philologist Gaston Paris.
 The DSE standard tools **Transkribus** (for text recognition and transcription) and **TEI-Publisher** (for annotation, commenting and publication) were used for the edition.